Pole bean trellis idea

 pole bean trellis

 So there you have it.
-I realize the gardening season is coming to a rapid close but wanted to share this idea with you for next year.
+I realize the gardening season is coming to a rapid close.
+But I really wanted to share this idea with you for next year.

-I just love this method of growing pole beans because it takes up less garden space and also looks really cool.
+I just love this method of growing pole beans.
+It takes up less garden space and also looks really cool.
 I’m a proponent of crop rotation so I move the arbors to different beds each year.
 It’s been fun seeing the bean trellis slowly marching through the garden over the years!

 If you have any questions, either comment on this post or drop me an email at inthegarden@live.com.